microchip-pic-avr-examples/pic16f18446-cnano-8bit-mdfu-client-mplab-mcc/README.md

 - To run the update with the examples, navigate to the project tab and right click, *Important Files>`pymdfu_update.bat`* for Windows or *Important Files>`pymdfu_update.sh`* for Mac and Linux.
 Double click to open the file.
 - Edit the port number to the CDC port name that is assigned to the Curiosity Nano device
-- Then right click on the script and select Run
+- Right click on the script and select Run

 [![UpdateScript_BL](images/runUpdateScript.PNG)](images/runUpdateScript.PNG)